RaceWilliams3/RITUAL/README.md

 9/11/23 - 9/18/23 Changes:

-Created basic hex grid system with cells that can find their own neighbors.
-Also put in basic mouse interaction and a simple test for cells notifying neigbors about things.
+Created basic hex grid system with cells that can find their own neighbors. \n Also put in basic mouse interaction and a simple test for cells notifying neigbors about things. \n

 9/19/23 - 9/26/23 Changes:

-Reworked how tiles are tracked internally
+Reworked how tiles are tracked internally \n
-Added a manager to generate a new random tile to place Attempted to add scoring but things are broken
+Added a manager to generate a new random tile to place \n Attempted to add scoring but things are broken \n